 2-23-1817 Middlesex, ENG - 7-1-1904 Surrey, ENGBack to Artist IndexView Artists Paintings

-George Frederic Watts was delicate in health and with his mother dying while he was still young, he was home-schooled by his father in a conservative interpretation of Christianity as well as via the classics such as the Iliad.
-The former put him off conventional religion for life, whilst the latter was a continual influence on his art.
-He showed artistic promise very early, learning sculpture from the age of 10 with William Behnes, starting to devotedly study the Elgin Marbles and then enrolling as a student at the Royal Academy at the age of 18.
-He first exhibited at the Academy in 1837.
+George Frederic Watts was delicate in health as a youngster he had to stay home to take care of his dying mother, so he was home-schooled by his father in a conservative interpretation of Christianity as well as via the classics such as the Iliad.
+The harsh Christian teachings turned him off to conventional religion for life, but the study of the classics was a continual influence on his art.
+He showed artistic ability very early, after his mother died, he was able to leave the house and at the age of 10 he began learning sculpture with William Behnes, studying the Parthenon Marbles, later at eighteen he enrolled at the Royal Academy, and had his first exhibit at the Academy two years later in 1837.

-In his studio he met Henry Thoby Prinsep and his wife Sara.
-Watts thus joined the Prinsep circle of bohemians, including Sara's seven sisters including Virginia, with whom Watts fell in love but who married Charles, Viscount Eastnor.
-While living as tenant at Little Holland House, Watts's epic paintings were exhibited in Whitechapel by his friend and social reformer Canon Samuel Barnett, and he finally received a commission for the Houses of Parliament, completing his The Triumph of the Red Cross Knight in 1852-53.
+In his studio in London, he met Henry Thoby Prinsep and his wife Sara and her seven sisters.
+Watts thus joined the Prinsep group of bohemians, he fell in love with one of Sara's sisters but she refused him and married the Viscount Eastnor.
+While living as a tenant at Little Holland House, Watts's epic paintings were exhibited in Whitechapel, and he finally received a commission for the Houses of Parliament, completing his The Triumph of the Red Cross Knight in 1852-53.

-In 1886 at the age of 69 George Frederic Watts re-married, to Mary Fraser Tytler, a Scottish designer and potter, then aged 36.
-In 1891 he bought land near Compton, in Surrey.
-The couple named the house "Limnerslease" and built the Watts Gallery nearby, a museum dedicated to his work - the first, and now the only purpose-built gallery in Britain devoted to a single artist.
+He was elected as an Academician to the Royal Academy in 1867.
+In the 1860s, Watts' work shows the influence of Rossetti and The Pre-Raphaelite Brotherhood often emphasizing sensuous pleasure and rich color.
+Among these paintings is a portrait of his young wife, the Ellen Terry, who was 30 years his junior, she was just shy of 17 years old, after one year she ran off with another man.
+In 1886 at the age of 69 George Frederic Watts re-married, to Mary Fraser Tytler, a Scottish designer and potter, then aged 36, and 33 years his junior!
+In 1891 he bought land near Compton, in Surrey and built a new house, the couple named the house "Limnerslease".
+Nearby they also built the Watts Gallery, a museum dedicated to only to his work, the first, and now the only purpose-built gallery in Britain devoted to a single artist.

-Influences: William Behnes, Alexander Constantine Ionides, Dante Rossetti
+Artists Influencing George Frederic Watts: William Behnes, Alexander Constantine Ionides, Dante Rossetti.